ELELAB/cancermuts/cancermuts_streamlit/README.md

 # Cancermuts web app

 ## Introduction

 Cancermuts is a software that retrieves information on known cancer-associated mutations from a variety of data sources.
-This application is made to make exploration and visualization of Cancermuts data convenient and accessible to provide a solid preliminary insight into the effects of certain mutations.
+This web app is made to make exploration and visualization of Cancermuts data convenient and accessible to provide a solid preliminary insight into the effects of certain mutations.

 ## Requirements

+In principle, it is compatible with all operating systems that support Python.
+It requires Python >=3.8 and the following Python packages:

+- streamlit 1.28.2
+- pandas 2.1.3
+- matplotlib 3.8.2
+- upsetplot 0.8.0
+- numpy 1.26.2
+- cancermuts, from commit ID 4795011
+- bioservices 1.11.2

+It has been last test on Linux (Ubuntu 18.04), and on macOS (13.5.2), with Python 3.8.0 and the following package versions:

-This application was developed with Python 3.8.0 with the following packages installed:
+This application was last tested with Python 3.9.6 and the following packages installed:

-- streamlit
+- streamlit 1.28.2
-- pandas
+- pandas 2.1.3
-- matplotlib
+- matplotlib 3.8.2
-- upsetplot
+- upsetplot 0.8.0
-- numpy
+- numpy 1.26.2
-- cancermuts
+- cancermuts, commit ID 4795011
-- bioservices
+- bioservices 1.11.2

 ## Usage